ERNI-Academy/starterkit-mobile-application-flutter/docs/Project-Setup.md

-## Create the project
+## Create your project

-You can use the [`create.sh`](https://github.com/ERNI-Academy/starterkit-mobile-application-flutter/tree/main/scripts/create.sh) or [`create.ps1`](https://github.com/ERNI-Academy/starterkit-mobile-application-flutter/tree/main/scripts/create.ps1) scripts which will create a new project based on the starterkit.
+You can use the [`create.sh`](https://github.com/ERNI-Academy/starterkit-mobile-application-flutter/tree/main/scripts/create.sh) or [`create.ps1`](https://github.com/ERNI-Academy/starterkit-mobile-application-flutter/tree/main/scripts/create.ps1) scripts which will create a new project.
 It will clone the repository to the current directory and rename the project for you and the other files based on the configurations you will provide.

 ```sh
 Usage: <create script file> -n <project_name> -i <app_id>